 Early rumours suggest this could be called the Samsung Galaxy Sport - a mash-up of the previous two watches released by the Korean giant.
 The name has also been busy getting certified in countries it's likely to go in sale on, adding further weight this should be the name.
 But, there's also talk it could be called the Samsung Galaxy Watch Active according to one usually reliable Samsung leaker.

 Read this: What is the best Samsung smartwatch?

 It's not just about the name, either.
-Below, we'll be diving into all the potential new features and design changes we could be looking at in 2019.
+Below, we'll be diving into all the biggest rumors, potential new features and design changes we could be looking at from Samsung's new smartwatch.
 Be sure to check back, too, as we update this investigation with all the latest industry whispers.